-On the 'NAT' page, click reaction is highlighted.
+On the 'NAT' page, click right next to the NAT entry you want to delete.
+As a result your selection is highlighted.

-Click (Delete) and (Save all).
+Click Delete and Save all .

 16.4 NA(P)T Configuration Example

 Example setup In the following a simple example is provided to show the working and configuration of the AST570 NA(P)T router.